-This scene's power derives from how it seems to go in the obvious direction of, for lack of better words, ‘girl power’, but turns into a machiavellian duel of implication and psych warfare.
+This scene's power derives from how it seems to go in the obvious direction of, for lack of better words, ‘girl power,' but turns into a machiavellian duel of implication and psych warfare.
 To be honest, from the beginning I didn’t take Sansa seriously.
 Props to the actors by the way, because her body language said it all even before the topic of the North ends their brief truce.
-Sansa is stiff and cold towards easterner, quick to call out her own flaws when placing blame on others like Jon Snow had earlier.
+Sansa is stiff and cold towards Easterners, quick to call out her own flaws when placing blame on others like Jon Snow had earlier.
 She is not impressed by Daenerys and never trusted her since she flew into Winterfell with her dragons, being a clear display of force.

 Even when she begins to seemingly warm up as they share their experiences and bond over some light humor, Sansa’s stiffness in the eyes remains throughout.
 Her words feel shallow and hollow, as one would expect of someone from King’s Landing.
-The slight movement of her eyes hint that she is almost analyzing Daenerys as she is speaking, divining the depth so her true intentions.
-By this, Sansa confirms her suspicions that Daenerys has no intention of keeping northlands free.
+The slight movement of her eyes hints that she is almost analyzing Daenerys as she is speaking, divining the depth so her true intentions.
+By this, Sansa confirms her suspicions that Daenerys has no intention of keeping the northlands free.

 Yes, both women have had similar traumas and became stronger because they survived them.
 Yes, both women are familiar with entitlement because of their titles or goals.
 And that’s where the similarities end.